Colin Archer

 Colin Archer (22 July 1832 – 8 February 1921) was a Norwegian naval architect and shipbuilder known for his seaworthy pilot and rescue boats and the larger sailing and polar ships.
-His most famous ship is the Fram, used on both in Fridtjof Nansen's and Roald Amundsen's polar expeditions.
+His most famous ship is the Fram, used for both Fridtjof Nansen's and Roald Amundsen's polar expeditions.

 He was born at Tollerodden in Larvik, Norway, where he also had his own house built and his boatyard.

 Early life

 Colin Archer was born in Larvik in southern Norway as the 12th of 13 children to parents who immigrated to Norway from Scotland in 1825.
 Before his career in naval architecture, he spent time as a farmer and administrator in Queensland, Australia with several of his brothers, including David who first arrived in Sydney in 1834.
 During his time as an administrator he was contracted to produce a map of the Fitzroy River.
 Their settlement is now known as Gracemere Homestead.

 In 1861, Archer returned to Larvik and undertook the study of practical and theoretical shipbuilding.
 He married Karen Sophie Wiborg in 1869 with whom he had five children.